swapnilk30/java-developer-notes/02_CollectionFramework.md

-# Map
+## How to sort custom objects using java8 streams with example?

 ## What is the difference between Set and Map?
 ## What is the difference between HashSet and HashMap?

+# Map

 ## What is the difference between HashMap and TreeMap?
 ## What is the difference between HashMap and Hashtable?
 ## How to Use User defined Object as key in HashMap with an example ?
+## Sort Map based on Values With Custom Objects in Java